AI Scheduling Tools for Home Service Businesses: Book More Jobs With Less Admin Work

 Three weeks after deploying an AI voice receptionist, his after-hours booking rate tripled.
 Not because he worked more.
 Because something was finally picking up the phone.

-If this problem sounds familiar, we go deeper on the 5-minute rule and what it costs you in a separate post.
+If this problem sounds familiar, the 5-minute rule and what it costs you covers the data in depth.

 When a homeowner calls about a broken AC unit or a clogged drain, the AI answers instantly.
 It asks qualifying questions, checks your calendar availability, and books the job on the spot.
 You get a notification with all the details.